How To Install Violin and Viola Strings

 Loosen all fine tuners (in the tailpiece) until they are almost as loose as they will go, but not completely loose.
 Use a piano, pitch pipe, tuning fork, or electronic tuner to check the desired pitch of the string.
 Tighten the string, using the tuning peg, gradually, until you reach the desired pitch.
 Periodically check that the bridge remains straight as you do this, and do not tighten the string beyond the desired pitch!
 For more on tuning your violin, see How To Tune A Violin.

 Incidentally, this is also a good time to loosen those fine tuners.
 Whether you have just one on the E string, or one on each string, just loosen them up so that they have plenty of room for tightening, as the strings stretch.
 Note: If you loosen them too much, the screw will fall out.
 No worries - just put it back in again and tighten until it engages in the threaded hole.
 Also: be careful - some fine tuners will scratch the surface of the violin if turned too tight!
+If your fine tuners do not turn easily, this is also a good time to remove the screw and lubricate with a little bar soap or hinge grease.

 10. Adjust Peg Angles